Art Terms and Definitions — T

 Wet-on-wet

 A painting technique that is well-known as being the primary method of painting used by Bob Ross.
 Since lighter colors will usually mix with darker colors if laid over the top of them while wet, the technique relies on painting from light colors up.
-This gives the painting a soft look and allows the colors to be blended to the painter’s desire.
+This method gives the painting a soft look and allows the colors to be blended to the painter’s desire.

 White